-An employee can claim unfair dismissal if they feel you:
+An eligible employee (see rights of redundant employees) can claim unfair dismissal if they feel you:

 - have unfairly selected them for redundancy or incorrectly applied the selection criteria

 - failed to offer suitable alternative work where it was available

 - didn't follow the proper consultation process

 Employees may also be able to claim a protective award if you fail to properly consult with their representatives, ie trade union or elected employee representatives in collective redundancy situations.